-Helmet painters were obviously of the view that it is legal, but one warned “I would just like to emphasise that this is to the best of our knowledge and I would strongly advise researching this further”.
+However, one warned “I would just like to emphasise that this is to the best of our knowledge and I would strongly advise researching this further”.

 “All I can say is that 99% of helmets sold are already painted from the factory, either in say black or white solid colours or transfers designs with clear coats sprayed over the top,” says the painter who asked not to be named “for legal reasons”.

 “In my opinion, I can’t see any safety hazard to re-coat the helmet with more paint over the top of the factory painted surface that is already there.

 “Newly re-painted and airbrushed helmets get passed by ANDRA inspections (drag racing), kart racing inspections and Formula 1 and 2 racing, to pass these rules and safety regulation set by these organisations.”